mrciolino/wiki-backup/Events/fighting-darmuth.md

 title: Fighting Darmuth
 description: The party engages Darmuth in battle within her lair
 published: true
-date: 2025-06-24T14:04:26.152Z
+date: 2025-06-24T14:10:35.344Z
 tags:
 editor: markdown
 dateCreated: 2025-06-08T20:39:02.181Z
 ---

 # Fighting Darmuth
-The party arrive at [Darmuth's lair](/locations/Mardun/darmuths-lair), and upon discovering [Darmuth's](/characters/Darmuth) identity as an elder brain, they engage her in a battle for the fate of [Mardun](/locations/Mardun).
+The party arrived at [Darmuth's lair](/locations/Mardun/darmuths-lair), and upon discovering [Darmuth's](/characters/Darmuth) identity as an elder brain, they engaged her in a battle for the fate of [Mardun](/locations/Mardun).

 ## Assault on Darmuth Begins
-The party finds an illithid nest.
-They see pools filled with illithid tadpoles that attempt to infect the party.
-Many of the party narrowly avoid the tadpoles, the tadpoles attempting to inhabit [Spoops](/characters/spoops) find no brain to infect.
-However one does atttach to [Adalynn](/characters/adalynn) which the party has to remove later.
-At the center of the room is a massive elder brain, Darmuth's true form.
+The party found an illithid nest.
+They saw pools filled with illithid tadpoles that attempted to infect them.
+Many of the party narrowly avoid the tadpoles.
+The tadpoles attempting to inhabit [Spoops](/characters/spoops) found no brain to infect.
+However one did atttach to [Adalynn](/characters/adalynn) which the party had to remove later.
+At the center of the room was a massive elder brain, Darmuth's true form.

-The party begin the battle for the fate of Mardun.
-They attack Darmuth with everything they have.
+The party began the battle for the fate of Mardun.
+They attacked Darmuth with everything they had.

-During the battle, [Bazzalt](/characters/Bazzalt) turns the party into adult copper dragons to assist in the fight.
+During the battle, [Bazzalt](/characters/Bazzalt) turned the party into adult copper dragons to assist in the fight.

-Throughout the fight, the party has to desperately resist the psionic attacks from Darmuth while keeping up their attack.
+Throughout the fight, the party had to desperately resist the psionic attacks from Darmuth while keeping up their attack.

 ## Os Travels Through Time
 [Os](/characters/os) made a wish to be stronger.
 This caused him to suddenly disappear.
-Suddenly one of the stalagtites in the arena fell and shattered on the ground, reveling a coffin.
+Suddenly one of the stalagtites in the arena fell and shattered on the ground, revealing a coffin.
 Os was sent back in time over 1000 years to the ancient ash elf kingdom far to the north.
 Here he lived an entire lifetime where he became [King Tiyamani the Awesome](/characters/os).
 He got even stronger during this time, eventually being sealed and buried in a coffin beneath [Altricia](/locations/Mardun/Allford), directly at the site of the current battle.

 ## Os Defeats Darmuth